Zowe-Java-SDK/ZosShell/README.md

     z/OSMF installed on your backend z/OS instance.

 ## Build And Execute

-Create a credentials.txt file under "C:\ZosShell" for Windows or "/ZosShell" on Max OSX directory that contains a list of z/OSMF connections per line with a comma delimiter for connection values.
-You can change the drive\directory location by changing the hard coded value in the code.

-Format:

-    hostname,zomsfportnumber,username,password,mvsconsolename,sshport

-or

-    hostname,zomsfportnumber,username,password,sshport

-NOTES:

-"mvsconsolename" is optional.
-If executing a mvs command fails, then your zosmf instance may be using a console name other than the default.
-If so, you can specify the different mvsconsolename.

-"sshport" is optional.
-If not specified, "ussh" command will fail.

 At the root directory prompt, execute the following maven command: